The UNICEF Innocenti Research Centre (IRC) is pleased to announce

 The Procedure:

-10 September 2011.
+The deadline for submitting the research proposal is 10 September 2011.
 The proposals should be submitted electronically only to the following email address: florencerecruitment@unicef.org (quoting “Research Fellowship IRC” ).

 Any queries related to the fellowship should be directed to the same email address, and will be directed to the appropriate staff at IRC.